-Conceptual Review
+2.1 Conceptual Review

-An attempt has been made to look in to a number of related books and the bank publications, especially of those related to the deposits collection and mobilization aspects, and central bank's rules and regulations that abide the commercial banks on this regard.
+An attempt has been made to look into a number of related books and the bank publications, especially of those related to the deposits collection and mobilization aspects, and central bank's rules and regulations that stand for the commercial banks on this regard.
 In addition, some sort of personal intuition has also been made.

-2.1 History of Commercial Banks in Nepal
+2.1.1 Concept of Commercial Bank